How To Choose a Pest Control Company

 Cost of Services and Guarantees

-Cost is probably high on your list of priorities when hiring a pest control company.
-Cost can be affected influenced by the size of your house, your location, the type of pest being treated, and other factors.
+Cost is important when picking a pest control company.
+Cost may be determined by the size of your house, your location, the type of pest being treated, and other factors.

 Safety and Treatment Methods